gogrow-dev/warped/docs/controllers/PAGEABLE.md

 ## Accessing the pagination information

-The `page_info` method can be used to access the pagination information.
+The `pagination` method can be used to access the pagination information.

 ```ruby
 class UsersController < ApplicationController